timbrgr/yellow-brick-road-to-MrLd-city/Stanford Online/CS224_NLP_with_Deep_Learning.md

 ### From symbolic to distributed representations

 * one hot encoding: $ motel [000100] hotel [010000]^T = 0$
-  * even though words are very similar (in spelling and in meaning) have no 'similarity' :fire:
+  * even though words are very similar (in spelling and in meaning) have no 'similarity' :zap:
   * problematic since query and document vectors are orthogonal --> no 'natural' notation of similarity

 * :bulb: **idea** &rightarrow; represent a word by means of its neighbours --> **distributed similarity**